 The finished box open, revealing the orange bull-leather book in contrast to the polished black oak exterior

-The decision to make the First-Edition box from 5,000-year-old black oak wasn’t about novelty, it was about time – working with a material that already carried age and scarcity, and allowing those qualities to quietly echo the principles behind the project itself.
+The decision to make the First-Edition book box from 5,000-year-old black oak wasn’t about novelty, it was about time – working with a material that already carried age and scarcity, and allowing those qualities to quietly echo the principles behind the project itself.

 Black oak is not stained or treated timber, but oak that has spent thousands of years preserved in peat bogs, where minerals and the absence of oxygen slowly darken and densify the wood.
 The process cannot be replicated or accelerated – it happens only through time.
 Once extracted, black oak must be carefully stabilised to prevent cracking and distortion as it adjusts to modern conditions.
 This work requires specialist knowledge and slow, controlled handling, undertaken by craftspeople experienced in working with material of this age.